Cost Automata, Safe Schemes, and Downward Closures: Downward closures of tree languages

-Such a transducer can convert every tree $T\in\Ll$ into every tree $S$ that homeomorphically embeds into $T$. \end{proof}
+Such a \kl{transducer} can convert every \kl{tree} $T\in\Ll$ into every \kl{tree} $S$ that \kl{homeomorphically embeds} into $T$. \end{proof}

-The second fact says that linear FTT transductions can implement intersections with regular languages:
+The second fact says that \kl{linear FTT transductions} can implement intersections with regular languages:

-\begin{factOK} Given (a finite tree automaton recognizing) a regular language $\Rr$ of finite trees over a finite ranked alphabet $\Alphabet$, one create a linear \kl{FTT} $\Aa$ such that for every language $\Ll$ of finite trees over $\Alphabet$, the language $\Aa(\Ll)$ equals $\Ll\cap \Rr$. \end{factOK}
+\begin{factOK} Given (a finite tree automaton recognizing) a regular language $\Rr$ of finite \kl{trees} over a finite \kl{ranked alphabet} $\Alphabet$, one create a \kl{linear FTT} $\Aa$ such that for every language $\Ll$ of finite \kl{trees} over $\Alphabet$, the language $\Aa(\Ll)$ equals $\Ll\cap \Rr$. \end{factOK}

-\begin{proof} We are given an automaton that accepts a tree $T$ if $T\in\Rr$ (and rejects it otherwise), and we want to construct a linear \kl{FTT} $\Aa$ that converts a tree $T$ into itself if $T\in\Rr$ (and does not allow to produce any output tree otherwise).
-Creating $\Aa$ out of the automaton is just a matter of changing the syntax. \end{proof}
+\begin{proof} We are given an automaton that accepts a \kl{tree} $T$ if $T\in\Rr$ (and rejects it otherwise), and we want to construct a \kl{linear FTT} $\Aa$ that converts a \kl{tree} $T$ into itself if $T\in\Rr$ (and does not allow to produce any output \kl{tree} otherwise).
+Creating $\Aa$ out of the automaton is just a matter of changing the syntax: we take to $\Aa$ all transition rules of the automaton, enhancing them so that the input \kl{tree} is produced again on the output. \end{proof}

-\subsection{The \kl{simultaneous unboundedness problem} for trees}
+\subsection{The \kl{simultaneous unboundedness problem} for \kl{trees}}

-\AP We say that a \kl{pure product} $P$ is \intro{diversified}, if no letter appears in $P$ more than once.
-The \intro{simultaneous unboundedness problem} (\intro{\SUP}) for a class $\Class$ of finite trees asks, given a \kl{diversified pure product} $P$ and a language $\Ll\in\Class$ such that $\Ll \subseteq \sem P$, whether $\sem P \subseteq \downwardclosure \Ll$.
+\AP We say that a \kl{pure product} $P$ is \intro{diversified}, if no \kl{letter} appears in $P$ more than once.
+The \intro{simultaneous unboundedness problem} (\intro{\SUP}) for a class $\Class$ of finite \kl{trees} asks, given a \kl{diversified pure product} $P$ and a language $\Ll\in\Class$ such that $\Ll \subseteq \sem P$, whether $\sem P \subseteq \downwardclosure \Ll$.

 \begin{remarkOK} This is a generalization of \SUP over finite words.
 In the latter problem, one is given a language of finite words $\Ll$ such that $\Ll \subseteq a_1^* \dots a_k^*$, and must check whether $a_1^* \dots a_k^* \subseteq \downwardclosure \Ll$.
-A word in $a_1^* \dots a_k^*$ can be represented as a linear tree by interpreting $a_1, \dots, a_k$ as unary letters and by appending a new leaf $e$ at the end.
-Thus $a_1^* \dots a_k^*$ can be represented as the language of the \kl{diversified pure product} $\iter{(a_1(\hole))}.\iter{(a_2(\hole))} . \cdots . \iter{(a_k(\hole))} .\opt e()$. \end{remarkOK}
+A word in $a_1^* \dots a_k^*$ can be represented as a linear \kl{tree} by interpreting $a_1, \dots, a_k$ as unary \kl{letters} and by appending a new \kl{leaf} $e$ at the end.
+Thus $a_1^* \dots a_k^*$ can be represented as the language of the \kl{diversified pure product} $\iter{(a_1\applyto\hole)}.\iter{(a_2\applyto\hole)} . \cdots . \iter{(a_k\applyto\hole)} .\opt e$. \end{remarkOK}